 In order to come in around your target weight in optimal condition when the season rolls around, you absolutely have to be staying on top of your nutrition.
 Additionally, if your diet isn’t on point, it’s going to be much more difficult to actually maintain your weight over the course of the season, let alone perform at your best come meet day.

 When it comes to reaching and maintaining your target wrestling weight, nothing is more important than managing your calorie intake.
 Ultimately, in order to maintain your weight, it takes an energy balance, which occurs when the number of calories you consume in a day is equal to the number that you burn off.

-Losing weight, on the other hand, requires a negative energy balance, which means that you are consuming fewer calories than you are burning off in a 24 hour period.
+Losing weight, on the other hand, requires a negative energy balance, which entails consuming fewer calories than your body burns off in a day.
 In fact, the only way to actually lose weight is through a negative energy balance — no matter how much you work out, you won’t be able to reduce or even maintain your body weight if your calorie intake is greater than your calorie expenditure.